 Realizing that some patients still had to drive long distances for care, CCK opened a Dodge City location to serve rural residents in the western half of the state.

-1989 – Bone Marrow Transplant Program was born
+1989 – Blood and Marrow Transplant Program was born

-Dr. Johnson joins the team in 1989 to initiate and maintain the Bone Marrow Transplant Program.
+Dr. Johnson joins the team in 1989 to initiate and maintain the Blood and Marrow Transplant Program.

 In 1999, Dr. Bassam Mattar joined the group and allowed more communities to be served.
-In addition, CCK brought broader treatment options to the Dodge City community by starting the Dodge City Radiation Center in 1999, which is run by radiation oncologist Dr. Niranjan Parekh.
+In addition, CCK brought broader treatment options to the Dodge City community by starting the Dodge City Radiation in 1999, which was offered for almost 20 years before retiring this service in 2019.

 2000 - Dr. Dakhil becomes the President of CCK